Spark interest in what you do.

 Then, read it aloud and use a stopwatch to time how long it takes.
-Your elevator pitch should be no longer than 20 – 30 seconds.
+It should be no longer than 20-30 seconds.
 Otherwise you risk losing the person's interest, or monopolizing the conversation.

 Then, try to cut out anything doesn't absolutely need to be there.
 Remember, your pitch needs to be snappy and compelling, so the shorter it is, the better!

 "My company develops mobile applications that businesses use to train their staff remotely.
 This means that senior managers can spend time on other important tasks.

 "Unlike other similar companies, we visit each organization to find out exactly what people need.
 This means that, on average, 95 percent of our clients are happy with the first version of their app.